J. Lynn Helms: Government service

 In 1980 he retired from Piper, and subsequently accepted a role in laying out the National Aviation Program for the incoming Reagan Administration.
-He was nominated by President Reagan for the office of Administrator of the Federal Aviation Administration, and confirmed by the US Senate.
+He was nominated by President Reagan for the office of Administrator of the Federal Aviation Administration, and confirmed by the U.S. Senate.
 He would later resign in 1983 over a grand jury investigation of illegal business activities.

-In 1981 he headed the US delegation to London for Bi-Lateral Technical and Operating Procedures with the UK.
+In 1981 he headed the U.S. delegation to London for Bi-Lateral Technical and Operating Procedures with the UK.
 Then, in 1982, he led the delegation for review of International Civil Air discussions for the Western Mediterranean, which included North African and Southern European countries.
-Also that year Helms was named Special Ambassador to deliver thanks to the King of Morocco, and individual recognition awards to each crew member of the two Air Morocco aircraft that flew into Tehran, to recover US hostages.
+Also that year Helms was named Special Ambassador to deliver thanks to the King of Morocco, and individual recognition awards to each crew member of the two Air Morocco aircraft that flew into Tehran, to recover U.S. hostages.

 Helms is acknowledged as the “father” of the National Airspace Systems Plan (NAS Plan).
-In that effort he personally directed the evaluation of US aviation systems capability, and outlined a concept for air traffic control and attendant scheduling proficiency for aircraft collision avoidance.
+In that effort he personally directed the evaluation of U.S. aviation systems capability, and outlined a concept for air traffic control and attendant scheduling proficiency for aircraft collision avoidance.
 Helms personally originated the concept to remove mid-air collision avoidance from ground control, and place it into aircraft.
-His program resulted in TCAS, (Traffic Collision and Avoidance System), initially mandatory for US carriers, and subsequently adopted by international aviation.
+His program resulted in TCAS, (Traffic Collision and Avoidance System), initially mandatory for U.S. carriers, and subsequently adopted by international aviation.
 For this accomplishment Helms was nominated for The Collier Trophy.
 He also initiated the National Airspace Review, to develop methods and procedures for improved safety and operational efficiency in use of all national airspace.

-In 1983 Helms was selected by the President to head the US delegation to the United Nations, ICAO emergency convening which followed the downing of Korean Airlines Flight 007 by the Soviet Union.
-That year he also headed the US delegation to the UK for Bi-Lateral Aviation and Airworthiness technical and operational review in London.
+In 1983 Helms was selected by the President to head the U.S. delegation to the United Nations, ICAO emergency convening which followed the downing of Korean Airlines Flight 007 by the Soviet Union.
+That year he also headed the U.S. delegation to the UK for Bi-Lateral Aviation and Airworthiness technical and operational review in London.

-In 1984 Helms represented the US at the Trans-European conference on Air Carrier Tariffs in Prague, and later that year chaired the US Team for Air Traffic Control and Technology in Moscow for the US–USSR conference directed to the 21st century.
+In 1984 Helms represented the U.S. at the Trans-European conference on Air Carrier Tariffs in Prague, and later that year chaired the U.S. Team for Air Traffic Control and Technology in Moscow for the U.S.–USSR conference directed to the 21st century.
 That year he was also selected as recipient of the Smithsonian Institution-residenced Glen L. Gilbert trophy.